st-ty1/Artix_dd-wrt/README.md

 #######################################

-HowTo: Build dd-wrt (arm/mipsel) on Artix host system (test with state of dd-wrt repo: commit 94ad598c9c1; 3rd April 2021)
+HowTo: Build dd-wrt (for routers with Broadcom arm-/Broadcom mips-cpu) on Artix host system (test with state of dd-wrt repo: commit 94ad598c9c1; 3rd April 2021)

 WARNING: Don't start, if you are not familiar with both - Arch Linux/Artix and the standard building process of dd-wrt!!